DAnn2012/astra/tests/README.md

 -   Use `docker ps` to confirm that the Docker containers are running.
 You should see a log indicating that everything had been built as expected

-After running the command of npm run env: up, you can see the message of
+After running the command of npm run play:up, you can see the message of

 ## Success!
 Your E2E Test Environment is now ready.